chathika/NL4Py/Experiments/SIMPAT/README.md

 In Section 5 of the article we present results for execution time comparisons of NL4Py under different thread configurations and results for execution time comparisons between NL4Py, PyNetLogo, and PyNetLogo in combination with IPyParallel (as demonstrated by [Jaxa-Rozen & Kwakkel, 2018](http://jasss.soc.surrey.ac.uk/21/2/4.html)).

-#### Thread Count Comparison

-Runs the Wolf Sheep Predation model via NL4Py under varying thread counts, comparing execution times.

 #### NL4Py vs PyNetLogo Execution Time Comparison

-Performs NL4Py vs PyNetLogo simple reporter execution time comparisons on the Fire, Ethnocentrism, and Wolf Sheep Predation models.
+Performs NL4Py vs PyNetLogo simple reporter execution time comparisons on the Fire, Ethnocentrism, and Wolf Sheep Predation models in serial.

-#### NL4Py vs PyNetLogo on IPyParallel Cluster Execution Time Comparison
+#### NL4Py schedule_reporters and run_experiment vs PyNetLogo repeat_report with Multiprocessing

-Here we compare the execution time of NL4Py's scheduled reporters against the PyNetLogo equivalent, repeat_reporter.
-This code is split across two Jupyter Notebooks.
+Here we compare the execution time of NL4Py's scheduled reporters and run_experiment against the PyNetLogo equivalent, repeat_report in parallel using multiprocessing library.